 Cost-Effective

-You can plan the mitigation of findings, most likely a smaller amount of work will be required therefore not whole teams need to be engaged on fixing the security findings and you can seamlessly implement the fixes as tasks in your sprint.
+You can plan the mitigation of findings, and most likely a smaller amount of work will be required therefore not whole teams need to be engaged in fixing the security findings and you can seamlessly implement the fixes as tasks in your sprint.
 Continuity also allows for better budget planning.

 Increases Visibility Of The Security Posture